Strawberries are delicious. They are packed with nutrition. And it is not just humans that love to eat them.

 How to Deal with Insects in Your Strawberry Plantings

 Strawberries make polyphenols to protect their seeds (those tiny dots on the surface of a strawberry) after insects bite their leaves.
-It as if the plant knows that its seeds are endangered so it wants to make the chemicals that extend their lives in case part of the berry is consumed.
-Scientists have also discovered that strawberries harvested from plants that have undergone insect stress are sweeter.
-That’s why organic strawberries are brighter and tastier than conventionally raised strawberries.
+It is as if the plant knows that its seeds are endangered so it wants to make the chemicals that extend their lives in case part of the berry is consumed.
+Scientists have also discovered that strawberries harvested from plants that have undergone mechanical wounding (simulating insect stress) are sweeter and contain more beneficial polyphenoles.
+That’s probably part of why organic strawberries are brighter and tastier than conventionally raised strawberries.

 So what kinds of insects do the most damage to strawberry crops?
 Some potential pests include: